ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 **Authentication:** The Diffie-Hellman parameters itself aren't signed anymore, authentication will be a tad more explicit in TLS v1.3.
-The server sends a `CertificateVerify` message that contains a MAC of all handshake message exchanged so far, signed with the certificate's private key.
+The server sends a `CertificateVerify` message that contains a hash of all handshake message exchanged so far, signed with the certificate's private key.
 The client then simply verifies the signature with the certificate's public key.